-The REIT paid monthly distributions of \$0.0495 per Unit or \$0.594 per Unit on an annualized basis.
+Following the Distribution Reduction, the REIT paid a monthly distribution to Unitholders of \$0.1423 per Unit or \$1.70775 per Unit on an annualized basis.
+As a result of the Distribution Reallocation, distributions were paused as of November 13, 2023.

-The Trustees determine the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
+Historically, the Trustees determine the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
 In any given period, distributions may differ from cash provided by operating activities, primarily due to fluctuations in working capital.
 It is expected that normal fluctuations in working capital will be funded from the REIT's cash resources as described in "Liquidity and Capital Investment".
-In addition, the distributions declared include a component funded by the REIT's distribution reinvestment plan ("DRIP").
+In addition, the distributions declared include a component funded by the DRIP.
 Pursuant to the DRIP, Unitholders may elect to reinvest cash distributions into additional Units at a 1% discount to the weighted average closing price of the Units for the five trading days immediately preceding the applicable date of distribution.
+On April 12, 2023, the REIT suspended the DRIP until further notice.
+As a result, Unitholders received distributions in cash effective with the distribution paid on April 17, 2023 to Unitholders of record on March 31, 2023 until the distributions were paused on November 13, 2023.